Jagaskak/AkshayaJ/README.md

 Hi!
 Thanks for visiting!
 I'm proud to present the first iteration of my website.
 There is still much I would like to add, so please stay tuned.

 ## TODO
+Not in an particular order
 * Add a section for interests
 * Modularize the timeline so it's easier to add/remove new elements
 * Make tooltip in timeline more reactive
+* Make more user-friendly for mobile

 ## Credits
 This website was inspired by: